Application Tips: How To Apply Wet & Forget In Your Region

 - Spray down your exterior surface with Wet & Forget.
 It’s best to apply then no rain is in the forecast and when the temperature remains above freezing.

 - Walk away, and you’re done!
-Wet & Forget Outdoor does all the work for you to remove ugly moss, mold, mildew and algae.
+This outdoor cleaner does all the work for you to remove ugly moss, mold, mildew and algae.

 **When applying Wet & Forget to lichen, be sure to follow these instructions.